School of Behavioral and Brain Sciences

 Students should apply for Fast Track admission in the semester they reach 90 semester credit hours.
 To qualify for application, undergraduate students must have completed at least 18 semester credit hours in major core courses at UT Dallas.
-To be eligible for Fast Track admission, students must have completed at least 90 semester credit hours toward a baccalaureate degree and meet program admission requirements.
+To be eligible for Fast Track admission, students must have completed at least 90 semester credit hours toward a baccalaureate degree, completed a minimum of 36 hours of general education core curriculum classes, and meet program admission requirements.
 Apply to the Fast Track program through the Applied Cognition and Neuroscience Program Office.
 Students should consult with a graduate advisor regarding admissions criteria and plans of study at the beginning of their junior year.

 Minor in Cognitive Science: 18 semester credit hours